pandeyprakriti/5143-OpSys-Pandey/chapter2_review.md

 Process is an instance of a computer program that can be assigend to and executed on a processor.

 ## 5. How is the execution context of a process used by the OS?
-Execution context is an internal data with which OS supervise and manage the process.
+Execution context is an internal data with which OS supervise and manage the process and the processor can execute the process effectively and efficiently.
+The execution context keeps record of various processor registers as well as entire state of process such as priority of process.

 ## 6. List and briefly explain five storage management responsibilities of a typical OS.
 * Process isolation: The OS must prevent interfering of independent processes memory with each other.